 Car parking available at Laigh Milton Viaduct viewpoint, Gatehead (turn right off A751 immediately after Cochrane Inn KA2 0AP)

-Route: From the parking area, take some time to enjoy the view across to Laigh Milton Viaduct and then turn left onto the minor road, passing The Craig Centre (part of Kilmarnock College) and then crossing a small burn beneath Craig Bridge.
-Take the road on the left shortly after the bridge and follow it alongside the burn and open farmland.
-Keep right at a fork in the road.
+Route: From the parking area, take some time to enjoy the view across to Laigh Milton Viaduct and then turn left onto the minor road, passing The Craig Centre (part of Kilmarnock College).
+The road crosses the Carmel Water and just beyond you turn left.
+At the fork turn right to continue following the Carmel Water (it should be on your left as you walk along the track).
 This leads you along to Newhouse Farm, beyond which there is a wide grassy track between two hedgerows, with a gate in the middle (you may need to climb over it).
 You will come to Holm’s Bridge where the track again splits.
 Keep right and continue along a pleasant woodland track and out onto B730.
 Turn right and walk along B730 until you reach Holmsford Bridge over the River Irvine, just outside Dreghorn.
 Return via the same route.

 WALK REVIEW: 12th May 2016

 Cows seemed to be an issue on this walk for some reason.
 They don’t normally bother me but tonight the slightest glance in their direction seemed to result in one or more of the group running across the field towards us…. ever so slightly unnerving!
 I am pretty sure cows can’t jump hedges/fences so I was confident we were safe enough but nonetheless we picked up the pace going past them just in case they were keen to prove us wrong!

 Lots of bluebells to be seen on the walk this time of year, and I also came across this bird’s nest lying on the grassy path – amazing the work that must go into making one!